jcollingj/caret/README.md

 Good vibes only.
 Strongly enforced.

 > [!note]
-> Please note that this discord is also for my paid product, Caret.
+> Please note this is a general discord for Firstloop, who maintains the Caret plugin.

 ## Docs